lirantal/slides-typescript-security/slides.md

 ---
 theme: "neversink"
-layout: cover
+layout: intro
+color: black
 title: "All You Need for Security is...
 TypeScript?"
-slide_info: false
 info: |
   ## A TypeScript Security Talk
   by Liran Tal
 # apply unocss classes to the current slide
-# class: text-center
+class: text-center
 # https://sli.dev/features/drawing
 drawings:
  persist: false